ionzero/vouchsafe/README.md

 - across services, networks, or devices - without depending on centralized directories, shared databases, or real-time validation.

-It’s ideal for decentralized protocols, cross-platform apps, offline interactions - or anywhere you need different systems to agree on identity, capability, and permission.
+It's ideal for decentralized protocols, cross-platform apps, offline interactions - or anywhere you need different systems to agree on identity, capability, and permission.
 Vouchsafe simplifies these integrations by replacing custom trust logic with cryptographically verifiable tokens that work the same way everywhere.

-It’s also great for **simplifying traditional systems** - by making token verification easier, reducing key distribution headaches, and letting you represent trust relationships in a standard, portable way that is simple and straightforward to reason about.
+It's also great for **simplifying traditional systems** - by making token verification easier, reducing key distribution headaches, and letting you represent trust relationships in a standard, portable way that is simple and straightforward to reason about.